xiegeo/fensan/docs/Overview.md

 Resource management primarily focuses on bandwith and storage useage.
 Both are shared by many users running many tasks; with variable quality, supply, and demand; and costly maintenances and expansion.

+Resource management has two sides: a client selecting from many servers, and a server selecting which clients to serve.

 ### 3.1 Publishing / Backing Up / Redandency Factors
+Clients decide where data is stored, and how many copies exist, based on intened usage.

 ### 3.2 Subscriping / Retraving / Caching
+Anyone else who know about a piece data, va a link, can copy over the data.
+They

 ### 3.3 Hierarchical / Local Networks